varunity/varunity.github.io/about.md

 permalink: /about/
 ---

 Hello, my name is Varun Baker.
-I'm a software engineer based in Kingston Jamaica.
+I am a software engineer based in Kingston Jamaica.

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+I work at the SlashRoots Foundation where I manage projects at SlashRoots Labs and work on Open Source Software for social change.

 ### Contact me